 The 416-room Lancaster is a behemoth compared to most London hotels.
 Its soaring height means some upper-level rooms have beautiful views of adjacent Hyde Park, but the property's massive size and staid decor make for a somewhat corporate vibe.
 Highlights include an acclaimed Thai restaurant and rooftop beehives that produce fresh honey for afternoon tea.
 However, this upscale property does lack a pool and spa.

 Staid furnishings and massive size make for a somewhat corporate feel

 This upscale hotel caters to a large number of business guests, as it is fully equipped for conferences.
 The property features a mix of flexible event spaces that can accommodate up to 3,000 people and a host of high-tech amenities, ranging from state-of-the-art audiovisual equipment in the meeting rooms to built-in international sockets in all guest rooms and suites.
-However, the Internet is pricey and somewhat spotty.

 Even the hotel's understated, traditional decor has somewhat of a staid feel to it that seems suited for business functions.
 In the lobby, a giant Persian rug is paired with wood-paneled walls; guest rooms feature a neutral color palette and basic oak furnishings.

 Practically on top of Lancaster Gate station, just on the north border of Hyde Park in the popular West End